Book Production

 7. Hot Dog, by Doug Salati, Knopf Books for Young Readers | Caldecott Medal 2023

-With a standard of under 100 words per blurb regarding children's books, this book description below is as light as a summer breeze.
+With a standard of under 100 words per blurb regarding children's books, the blurb example below is as light as a summer breeze.

 book blurb hot dog